-(i) American Institute of Architects (AIA) Document (A102) or (A103) 2007 - Standard Form of Agreement between Owner and Contractor;

-(ii) AIA Document G704--Certificate of Substantial Completion;

-(iii) AIA Document G702--Application and Certificate for Payment;

-(iv) Certificate of Occupancy;

-(v) IRS Form 8609 (only one per development is required);

-(vi) HUD Form 9822;

-(vii) Development agreements;

-(viii) Partnershippartnership agreements; or

-(ix) other documentation satisfactory to the Department verifying that a Principal of the Development Owner, General Partner, or Developer has the required experience.

-(B) The names on the forms and agreements in subparagraph (A)(i) - (ix) of this paragraph must reflect that the individual seeking to provide experience is a Principal of the Development Owner, General Partner, or Developer as listed in the Application.
-For purposes of this requirement any individual attempting to use the experience of another individual or entity must demonstrate they had the authority to act on their behalf that substantiates the minimum 150 unit requirement.

-(C) If For competitive HTC Applications, if a Principal is determined by the Department to not have the required experience, an acceptablea replacement for that Principal mustwill not be identified prior to the date the award is made by the Boardallowed.

-(D) Notwithstanding the foregoing, no person may be used to establish such required experience if that Person or an Affiliate of that Person would not be eligible to be an Applicant themselves.

-(7) Financing Requirements.

-(A) Non-Department Debt Financing.
+- (i) American Institute of Architects (AIA) Document (A102) or (A103) 2007 Standard Form of Agreement between Owner and Contractor; - (ii) AIA Document G704--Certificate of Substantial Completion; - (iii) AIA Document G702--Application and Certificate for Payment; - (iv) Certificate of Occupancy; - (v) IRS Form 8609 (only one per development is required); - (vi) HUD Form 9822; - (vii) Development agreements; - (viii) partnership agreements; or - (ix) other documentation satisfactory to the Department verifying that a Principal of the Development Owner, General Partner, or Developer has the required experience. - (B) The names on the forms and agreements in subparagraph (A)(i) (ix) of this paragraph must reflect that the individual seeking to provide experience is a Principal of the Development Owner, General Partner, or Developer as listed in the Application.
+For purposes of this requirement any individual attempting to use the experience of another individual or entity must demonstrate they had the authority to act on their behalf that substantiates the minimum 150 unit requirement. - (C) For competitive HTC Applications, if a Principal is determined by the Department to not have the required experience, a replacement Principal will not be allowed. - (D) Notwithstanding the foregoing, no person may be used to establish such required experience if that Person or an Affiliate of that Person would not be eligible to be an Applicant themselves. - (7) Financing Requirements. - (A) Non-Department Debt Financing.
 Interim and permanent financing sufficient to fund the proposed Total Housing Development Cost less any other funds requested from the Department must be included in the Application.
 For any Development that is a part of a larger development plan on the same site, the Department may request and evaluate information related to the other components of the development plan in instances in which the financial viability of the Development is in whole or in part dependent upon the other portions of the development plan.
 Any local, state or federal financing identified in this section which restricts household incomes at any level that is lower than restrictions required or elected in accordance with this Chapter or Chapter 13 of this title (relating to Multifamily Direct Loan) must be identified in the rent schedule and the local, state or federal income restrictions must include corresponding rent levels in accordance with Code §42(g) if the Development will receive housing tax credits.
-The income and corresponding rent restrictions will be memorialized reflected in a recorded the LURA and monitored for compliance.
-Financing amounts must be consistent throughout the Application and acceptable documentation shall include those described in clauses (i) throughand (ivi) of this subparagraph.

-(i) Financing financing is in place as evidenced by:
+The income and corresponding rent restrictions will be reflected in the LURA.
+Financing amounts must be consistent throughout the Application and acceptable documentation shall include those described in clauses (i) (iv) of this subparagraph. - (i) financing is in place as evidenced by: